 All of us at the University of Rochester Department of Public Safety (URDPS) are committed to providing the highest level of professional public safety services to foster a safe learning and working environment for our students, faculty, staff, alumni, visitors and patients.
 We patrol the University’s River and South Campuses, the Eastman School of Music, Strong Memorial Hospital, Golisano Children’s Hospital, the Wilmot Cancer Center, outpatient services at the Brighton Business Park, and Strong West Hospital.
 The officers patrolling these areas are among the most highly trained, professional officers in New York State.

 The Public Safety Department oversees matters related to life safety, crime prevention, and law enforcement.
-Established in 1967, we are excited to be celebrating our 50th year providing service to the University.
+Established in 1967, we are excited to be entering our 52nd year providing service to the University.
 Our longstanding community policing philosophy reinforces our understanding about the importance of outreach, education, and close partnerships with members of the community on all of our campuses.
 Although reported crime at the university is relatively low, it is important to remember that we are not immune from criminal activity.
 With our community partners, we work to prevent crime and resolve problems that affect our entire population.

 Our Training Section is in charge of coordinating and developing training for the entire Public Safety Department.
 Our officers are required to attend various types of training year round.
 This training includes verbal de-escalation, dealing with persons in emotional distress, defensive tactics, CPR, critical incident response, human diversity and bias, fair and impartial policing, and domestic violence, to name just a few.
 The training environment in law enforcement is ever evolving due to changes in technology and needs of the university community.
 We work hard to keep URDPS on the cutting edge of law enforcement to ensure that all officers are properly trained to meet the needs of our community.